An American Tail: The Treasure of Manhattan Island: Plot

-In New York City, sometime after the events of the first film and before the second one, Fievel and his friend Tony snoop around an abandoned subway and stumble upon the remains of a dead mouse clutching a treasure map.
-They turn to an archaeologist Tony knows, Dr. Dithering, who deciphers the map and learns that it leads to an ancient treasure underneath Manhattan left behind by the Lenape, New York's pre-colonial inhabitants; he organizes an expedition to find this treasure, bringing Fievel, Tony, Tiger, and his assistant Scuttlebutt.
+In New York City, sometime after the events of the first film, the Mousekewitz family has settled into life in America.
+The events of the second film are revealed to have been a dream Fievel had.
+He and his friend Tony snoop around an abandoned subway and stumble upon the remains of a dead mouse clutching a treasure map.
+They turn to an archaeologist Tony knows, rat Dr. Dithering, who deciphers the map and learns that it leads to an ancient treasure underneath Manhattan left behind by the Lenape, New York's pre-colonial inhabitants; he organizes an expedition to find this treasure, bringing Fievel, Tony, Tiger, and his assistant Scuttlebutt.
 The group survive several traps only to discover that the "treasure" the map had referred to was actually a village of Lenape mice buried deep underground.
 The Lenape welcome the visitors from the surface and explain that they retreated to their hidden village upon witnessing the treatment of the human Lenape by the European colonists.
 The sachem, Chief Wulisso, decides to send his daughter, Cholena, to the surface to see if they have "changed their ways."

 Meanwhile, Fievel's father works at a cheese factory run by Mr. Grasping, Mr. Toplofty, and Mr. O'Bloat.
 The overworked, underpaid workers are beginning to grow resentful of the mistreatment at the factory, but they are intimidated into compliance by the NYPD, led by the brutal Chief McBrusque, who is on Grasping's payroll.
 Upon the expedition's return, Scuttlebutt (who is secretly also on Grasping's payroll) reports the existence of the Lenape village to the factory owners, who see an opportunity to distract the workers from their grievances.
 Taking advantage of the anti-Native American sentiments among the populace, Grasping works the mice of New York into a frenzy and sends them out to capture Cholena and anyone aiding her.
 When Papa quickly warns his family and Tony that Cholena is in danger, a disguised Cholena gets separated from Fievel and the others during the ensuing riot.
 Fievel and Tony manage to save Cholena from the police, but Dr. Dithering is captured by the mob and taken to the butcher's shop for trial.
 Reunited, Papa instructs Fievel, Tony, and Tanya to take Cholena back to her village while he and Tiger save Dithering.